xamantra/momentum/docs/momentum-builder.md

 - Default: `[]` *// empty list*
 - Required: `YES`

 List of controllers to inject.
 You inject them using *type* not an instance.
-Momentum will automatically lookup the instance for the types you provided.
-Throws an error if one of controller types provided is not found.
+Momentum will automatically look up the instance for the types you provided.
+Throws an error if one of the controller types provided is not found.
   ```dart
     MomentumBuilder(
       // ...,